rillonline/notes/_posts/2023-04-24-building-github-pages-blog.md

 ---
-title: "Building My Blog"
+title: "Building This Blog"
 layout: post
-tags: Journal notes
+tags: project thinking-out-loud
 ---
-The remote build of my ~Jekyll~ site on ~github~ is failing because of a ~gems~ problem.
+The remote build of my ~Jekyl
+l~ site on ~github~ is failing because of a ~gems~ problem.
 I don't understand this at all so I have two choices:

 1. Dig into help.
 2. Go with Jekyll for Designers files.